-The global economy faces several huge risks in 2019.
-Between a US-China trade war, rising consumer debt levels, and absurd valuations in European and U.S. stock markets, investors are looking for ways to make money during a recession.
+The global economy faces several risks in 2022.
+Between higher interest rates, rising consumer debt levels, and absurd valuations in European and U.S. stock markets, investors are looking toward offshore markets to make money during a recession.

 Buying foreign property, when done correctly, can diversify and preserve your wealth during periods of risk.
 Offshore property comes with numerous unique benefits – not all of them purely financial in nature.